pbaekgaard/AAU-Notes/Software Bachelor/Software Bachelor/4. Semester/Courses/Languages and Compilers/Lecture 1 - Exercises.md

 | Type Checking           |             |             |             |
 | Exception Handling      |             |             |             |
 | Restricted Aliasing     |             |             |             |

+## 3. Use Table 1.1 on page 31 in Sebesta’s book to evaluate the C# or Java programming language (optional)
+Same

+## 4. Do Fisher et al. exercise 3 on page 26 (exercise 5 page 55 in GE)

+## 5. Do Fisher et al. exercise 7 on page 28 (exercise 10 on page 57 in GE) (optional)